NicolaSansom/CSS-Grid/14 - Grid Template Areas/readme.md

 # Lessons learnt

-Grid templates allow us to assign names to different area of a grid these typically the areasyou create when you put:
+Grid templates allow us to assign names to different area of a grid these are typically the areas you create when you put:
  `grid-template-columns: 1fr 500px 1fr;`

 ## Define grid areas

- To assign a name to area an of the grid you put:
+ To assign a name to area within the grid you put:
  `grid-template-areas: "sidebar-1 content sidebar-2";`

  The example corresponds to the areas defined in the previous statement.